Southern Cross University

 The MBA equips graduates for leadership roles across a broad spectrum of industries in the public and private sectors.
 Graduates are well-suited to management roles in areas such as accounting, information and knowledge industries, human resources, health services and tourism and hotel management.

-The indicative tuition fee is calculated based on a study load of 192 credit points.
+Tuition fees are calculated based on your full-time study load of 192 credit points.

 - Credit from previous study or work experience.